bitcoin/bitcoin/doc/init.md

 NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.

+NOTE: Systemd can be very agressive in killing processes that don't stop in a reasonable amount of time.
+This can be a problem during Initial Block Download where it can take several minutes to flush cached data to disk.
+Therefore consider adding `TimeoutStopSec=infinity` to the file during IBD.

 ### OpenRC

 Rename bitcoind.openrc to bitcoind and drop it in /etc/init.d.
 Double